MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/PSConsoleHostReadline.md

 # PSConsoleHostReadLine

 ## SYNOPSIS
-This function is the main entry point for PSReadline.
+This function is the main entry point for PSReadLine.

 ## SYNTAX